-Regarding PPE and Test Kits, the Company's Board of Directors has recently determined to limit the Company's role to acting as an intermediary between buyers and sellers with commission based compensation.
+Regarding PPE and Test Kits, the Company's Board of Directors determined in during the second quarter of 2020 to limit the Company's role to acting as an intermediary between buyers and sellers with commission based compensation.
 We are endeavoring to sell our existing inventory of PPE products primarily through use of our internal and external sales personnel.

-The sale of PPE and rapid test kits for COVID-19 represented a new business for the Company and is subject to the myriad risks associated with any new venture.
+The sale of PPE and rapid test kits for COVID-19 represented a new business for the Company and was subject to the myriad risks associated with any new venture.
 The Company encountered great difficulty in attempting to secure reliable sources of supply for both COVID-19 Rapid Test Kits and PPE.
 The Company currently has no contracted supply of Rapid Test Kits or PPE.
 Since the inception of this business, the Company completed only minimal sales of COVID-19 rapid test kits and PPE.
-In addition, changes in market conditions and FDA processes governing the sale of COVID-19 serology tests could have the effect of rendering the COVID-19 serology tests held by the Company not saleable in the United States, which could have a material adverse effect on the Company's financial condition and results of operations.
-There can be no assurance that the Company will be able to generate any significant revenue from the sale of PPE products or rapid test kits, and as of the date of this report, the Company has not generated any material revenue from the sale of PPE or rapid test kits.
+The Company does not expect to generate any significant revenue from the sale of PPE products or rapid test kits, and as of the date of this report, the Company has not generated any material revenue from the sale of PPE or rapid test kits.

 The Company is no longer actively seeking to procure and sell Test Kits or PPE.
-Instead, the Company is focused on selling its current inventory of PPE and Test Kits.
-The Company may receive commissions for acting as an intermediary with respect to the sale of PPE and/or Test Kits.
+Instead, the Company is focused on selling its current inventory of PPE The Company may receive commissions for acting as an intermediary with respect to the sale of PPE and/or Test Kits.
 However, there is no assurance the Company will realize any material revenue from these activities.